apptension/developer-handbook/Technical Stack/Frontend Developer/Application state management.md

 ------------------------------------------------------------------------------------------

 *   [ ] You can describe full Redux flow [:books:](https://www.youtube.com/watch?v=1w-oQ-i1XB8)
-*   [ ] You know how to define a new Redux module (Reducer, Saga, Selector) [:books:](https://github.com/apptension/cra-template-apptension/tree/master/template/src/modules)
 *   [ ] You know how to dispatch Redux action (outside React context)
+*   [ ] You know what it does and can use <code>combineReducers</code> function
+*   [ ] You know how to apply a middleware / enhancer when creating redux store
+*   [ ] You know what is a difference between middleware and enhancer

 ### [react-redux](/Technical%20Stack/Frontend%20Developer/Application%20state%20management.md#react-redux)

 *   [ ] You know how to apply selector functions to <code>useSelector</code> hook. [:books:](https://levelup.gitconnected.com/react-redux-hooks-useselector-and-usedispatch-f7d8c7f75cdd)
 *   [ ] You know how to dispatch actions from React component. [:books:](https://redux.js.org/basics/example)
+*   [ ] You know how to implement your own <code>connect</code> higher order component

 ### [Redux toolset](/Technical%20Stack/Frontend%20Developer/Application%20state%20management.md#redux-toolset)

-*   [ ] You can use one of the toolset libraries to create reducers, action types, and action creators more efficiently
+*   [ ] You can use one of the listed toolset libraries to create reducers, action types, and action creators more efficiently

 #### [redux-toolkit](/Technical%20Stack/Frontend%20Developer/Application%20state%20management.md#redux-toolkit)